-It’s no wonder Herman Melville called the Galapagos the "Enchanted Isles.”
-This far-flung archipelago is unique on Earth.
-Giant tortoises roam misty meadows.
+The Galapagos Islands are unique on Earth.
+In this far-flung archipelago, giant tortoises roam misty meadows.
 Sea lions loll, nonchalant, on pristine beaches.
-Iguanas bask on sun-baked lava while sea turtles, rays and penguins swim with snorkelers in aquamarine waters.
+Iguanas bask on sun-baked lava while sea turtles, rays and reef sharks swim alongside snorkelers in aquamarine waters.
 Paddling this primeval paradise is a privilege few visitors get to enjoy.
-We pioneered kayaking in the Galapagos, and our special paddling permits allow us access to remote places that most visitors never see.
-Our privately chartered deluxe catamaran whisks us between anchorages and provides comfortable accommodations.
-Each day we explore a different island, on foot, by kayak, via snorkeling, and sometimes all three—you won't sit around on deck on this adventure!
-The archipelago is surprisingly diverse, with new discoveries at each spot we visit.
-"If there's one nature destination you must see, it is the Galapagos.
-And in the Galapagos, there is no more hands-on, eye-level adventure than this one."
+We pioneered kayaking in the Galapagos, and our special paddling permits allow us access to places most visitors never see.
+Our private deluxe catamaran whisks us between anchorages and provides a comfortable accommodation base.
+Each day we explore a different island—on foot, by kayak, via snorkeling, and sometimes all three—you won't sit around on deck on this active adventure!
+The islands are surprisingly diverse, with new discoveries at each spot we visit.

-The Galapagos Islands are a “must-see” destination for any nature traveler.
-But how you see them is another question altogether.
-The vast majority of those who visit the Galapagos do so aboard cruise ships with dozens (and dozens!) of other passengers, all going ashore together and exploring in large groups.
-For more adventurous travelers who prefer an active experience focused on nature rather than fellow travelers, this trip offers a secluded, eye-level encounter with the Galapagos.
-In fact, with our kayaking permits and small group size, this Galapagos adventure is truly in a class by itself.
-Here’s why:
+The Galapagos is a “must-see” destination for any nature traveler.
+But how you see the islands is another matter altogether.
+The majority of visitors travel aboard larger ships with dozens (and dozens!) of other passengers, all going ashore together in large groups.
+For more adventurous travelers who prefer an active experience, this trip offers a secluded encounter with the islands and their wildlife, via our special kayaking permits and very small group size.
+Read more about why this Galapagos adventure is truly in a class by itself:

-Through permits originally secured by Olaf Malver, Nat Hab's Chief Exploratory Officer who pioneered kayak expeditions in the Galapagos decades ago, we have permission from Galapagos National Park for guided kayaking exploration that goes far beyond the standard land- and sea-based excursions most Galapagos visitors participate in.
-Kayaking lets us discover the water and shoreline at eye-level—and along with our unparalleled Galapagos kayaking expeirence, you're ensured the most immersive Galapagos adventure available!
+Through permits originally secured decades ago when we pioneered paddling expeditions in the Galapagos, Nat Hab has permission from Galapagos National Park for guided kayaking exploration that goes far beyond the standard excursions accessible to most Galapagos visitors.
+Via paddling, we discover the water and shoreline at eye-level, with seabirds bobbing alongside and turtles in view just below the surface.

-With a maximum of 14 guests led by two Galapagos National Park-certified NHA Expedition Leaders, this trip offers the smallest group size you'll find in the Galapagos—plus more flexibility.
+With approximately 14 guests led by two Galapagos National Park-certified Nat Hab Expedition Leaders, this trip offers the smallest group size in the Galapagos.
 The typical ratio for most boat tours is 16 guests to one naturalist guide.
-Our ratio on this trip is seven guests per guide.
-As a result, we can offer different concurrent activities: for instance, one group can paddle along the shoreline near while another group opts for a deepwater snorkeling opportunity.
-With two Expedition Leaders, you don't miss out on any interpretation: equally qualified guides accompany each set of guests when we divide into smaller groups.
+Our ratio is one guide for just seven guests.
+This gives us flexibility to offer different concurrent activities: for instance, one group can paddle along the shoreline while the other opts for a deepwater snorkeling opportunity.
+With two Expedition Leaders, equally qualified guides accompany each set of guests when we divide into smaller groups.

 A Private Stay at Our Safari-Style Tortoise Camp

-Unique to Nat Hab's Galapagos adventures is a stay at our exclusive Tortoise Camp located on private land in the volcanic Santa Cruz highlands.
-This is the natural habitat of the Galapagos giant tortoise, and these placid reptiles often wander right through camp.
-Stay in raised walk-in safari-style tents and treehouse cabins overlooking the Pacific Ocean.
-Though the accommodations are rustic, they offer plenty of comfort, with private en suite facilities.
+Unique to Nat Hab's Galapagos adventures is a stay at our exclusive Tortoise Camp.
+Located in the volcanic Santa Cruz highlands, the private camp is secluded within giant tortoise habitat, and these placid reptiles often wander directly among our raised walk-in safari-style tents and treehouse cabins overlooking the Pacific Ocean.
+Though the accommodations are rustic, they offer plenty of comfort, with en suite facilities.
 Meals are served in the covered open-air dining room, and a sheltered lounge with log fireplace offers a cozy spot for relaxing.
-There's nothing like a stay at our Tortoise Camp to enhance a sense of remoteness during your Galapagos adventure, with rare proximity to wild tortoises.

 The Best Naturalist Guides